morpho-org/morpho-blue-rewards-emissions/README.md

 ### License

-BlueMarketRewardsProgramRegistry and EmissionDataProvider are licensed under MIT, see [LICENSE](./LICENSE).
+MarketRewardsProgramRegistry and EmissionDataProvider are licensed under MIT, see [LICENSE](./LICENSE).

 ### Note